 As an employee in the public sector, you are insured through both statutory and collectively agreed arrangements for personal injury and property damage.
 Most insurance and compensation schemes are coordinated so that you always get disbursed by the scheme that provides the highest amount of compensation.

 If you have more than 20 percent employment at OsloMet, you will qualify for group life insurance and occupational injury insurance from the Public Service Pension Fund.
 This ensures compensation if an employee gets injured or dies as a result of an occupational injury and covers any expenses for treatment associated with the injury.
+Read more about membership in the Norwegian Public Service Pension Fund (SPK)

 Bring your family